GearsandKeys/Launch-Checklist-Form/README.md

-# Launch-Checklist-Form - LaunchCode Web Design Porject 5
+# Launch-Checklist-Form - LaunchCode Web Design Project 5

 I used forms, the DOM, and HTTP to make a launch checklist.